-Superior, the operator of the joint-venture, completed its 50% earn-in in the Batchawana property in September 2012.
+Superior, the joint-venture operator, completed its 50% earn-in in the Batchawana property in September 2012.

 Let the drilling begin

-In June 2011, the Toronto-based firm’s joint-venture partner signed a two-year exploration agreement with the Batchawana First Nations, allowing Superior to kick off a small two-phase drill program that ran from July 2011 to March 2012.
+In June 2011, the Toronto-based firm’s joint-venture partner signed a two-year exploration agreement with the Batchawana First Nation, allowing Superior a small, two-phase drill program that ran from July 2011 to March 2012.

-The first 20-hole phase tested the past-producing mine’s B zone at surface, the depth extension of the C zone, and the southeast extension, dubbed the SB zone.
-The second drill phase focused on the Kincaid breccia, 6 km to the northeast.
-This structure was never drilled before.
+The first 20-hole phase tested the past-producing mine’s B zone at surface, the depth extension of the C zone and the southeast extension, dubbed the SB zone.
+The second drill phase focused on the Kincaid breccia 6 km northeast.
+The structure had not been drilled before.

-Of the 20 holes, 13 or 900 metres were completed in the B zone.
+Of the 20 holes, 13 — or 900 metres — were completed in the B zone.
 While the results appeared promising, they failed to demonstrate continuity of the vein breccia at depth and along strike to the south.
-One 377-metre hole was then drilled in the C zone, intersecting the vein breccia structure 100 metres below the old mine’s level three workings.
+One 377-metre hole was drilled in the C zone, intersecting the vein breccia structure 100 metres below the old mine’s level-three workings.

-Superior put the remaining six holes or 1,000 metres on the SB zone, where the drilling outlined the zone for a half kilometre along strike and cut an average of 3 metres of 3% copper, Baker explains, adding the best intercept carried 4.8 metres of 7.27% copper and 144.5 grams silver per tonne.
+Superior put the remaining six holes, or 1,000 metres, on the SB zone, where the drilling traced the zone for more than half a kilometre along strike, and cut an average 3 metres of 3% copper, Baker explains, adding that the best intercept carried 4.8 metres of 7.27% copper and 144.5 grams silver per tonne.

-To fund further exploration efforts, Superior recently raised $800,000 in a non-brokered private placement in December, where it sold 3.7 million hard-dollar units at 10¢ apiece and 3.5 million flow-through units at 12¢.
+To fund further exploration efforts, Superior raised $800,000 in a non-brokered private placement in December 2012, where it sold 3.7 million hard-dollar units at 10¢ apiece and 3.5-million flow-through units at 12¢.

 For 2013, Superior has planned an initial 2,000-metre winter program to follow up on the results from the SB and C zones.
-It will then test the Glenrock gold prospect adjacent to the Batchawana project in the spring, before drilling the 2 by 3 km magnetic anomaly in the summer.
+It plans to test the Glenrock gold prospect adjacent to the Batchawana project in the first half, before drilling the 2 by 3 km magnetic anomaly before the fourth quarter.

 Glenrock is one of the six acquisitions that the Toronto-based firm has made to date to lock up ground around the Batchawana property.
-The 25-sq.-km property is about 3 km from the Coppercorp mine and was explored in the early 1990s by Noranda Inc. The firm conducted two exploration trenches across the property and found gold grading 4.68 grams per tonne over 6 metres.
+The 25 sq. km property is located 3 km from the Coppercorp mine, and was explored in the early 1990s by Noranda Inc. The firm conducted two exploration trenches across the property and found gold grading 4.68 grams per tonne over 6 metres.
 Superior acquired 100% of the property from Hudson River Minerals (HRM-V) last June.

-More recently, in December 2012, it bought a 50% interest in the 1.3 sq. km Jogran porphyry, where historic intercepts averaged 0.19% copper and 0.05% molybdenum disulfide.
+In December 2012, it bought a 50% interest in the 1.3 sq. km Jogran porphyry, where historic intercepts averaged 0.19% copper and 0.05% molybdenum disulphide.
 Other acquisitions include a 100% interest in the Palmer and Pall Mall projects and 50% of the Richard’s breccia property.
-(The six properties are not subjected to the joint-venture agreement with First Minerals.)
+(The six properties are not subject to the joint-venture agreement with First Minerals.)

-While the company is acquiring nearby prospects, Baker says the main focus is still the Batchawana project, where she believes at least another two years of drilling are required before determining whether the project is economically viable.
+While the company is acquiring nearby prospects, Baker says that the Batchawana project is the main focus.
+She believes that at least two years of drilling are needed to determine whether the project is economically viable.

-The Rivière Doré property has not been explored since Campbell Resources drilled it in the late 1960s, where one intercept returned 6.7 metres of 0.58% copper.
+The Rivière Doré property has not been explored since Campbell Resources drilled there in the late 1960s, returning one intercept with 6.7 metres of 0.58% copper.

-The property was largely overlooked for decades as it is in the Grenville Front, an area known to contain strong deformation and faulting, making it hard to find tonnage and as a result was often avoided by major miners.
+The property was largely overlooked for decades, as it is in the Grenville Front, an area known to contain strong deformation and faulting, which makes it hard to find tonnage.

-“So if you were the vice-president of exploration of Xstrata or BHP Billiton, you weren't allowed to carry out exploration in the Greenville Front because you couldn't put tonnes together,” Baker says.
+“If you were the vice-president of exploration of Xstrata or BHP Billiton, you weren’t allowed to carry out exploration in the Greenville Front, because you couldn’t put tonnes together,” Baker says.

-However an airborne magnetic survey flown by the Geological Survey of Canada in 2010 suggests the contrary.
-It indicated that Grenville front’s Bouchette anorthosite complex, known to provide the right host rock for copper-nickel-platinum group elements, is in late stage and largely intact.
+But an airborne magnetic survey flown by the Geological Survey of Canada in 2010 suggests the contrary.
+It indicates that Grenville front’s Bouchette anorthosite complex, known to provide the right host rock for copper-nickel-platinum group elements, is in a late-stage, and largely intact.

 During the same year, stream and lake sediment data compiled by the Quebec Ministry of Mines found anomalous copper and nickel values in streams from the Rivière Doré project.
 The values were ranked in the top-one percentile of results ever taken in the province, attracting Superior to acquire the Rivière Doré claims from a private company in 2011.

-Baker believes the project requires two to five years of exploration before the junior can “pin the tail on the donkey,” and determine whether the mineralization is economic.
+Baker believes the project needs two to five years of exploration before the junior can “pin the tail on the donkey,” and determine whether the mineralization is economic.

-Copper One and the company are working with the local First Nations communities to reach an exploration agreement.
+Copper One and the company are working with local First Nation communities to reach an exploration agreement.

 Superior Copper closed at 7.5¢ within a 52-week range of 4¢ to 10¢.
 It has a market capitalization of nearly $5 million.